Dhruvjot-codes/blog-post-/README.md

 *Date* 19 july 2024

 **Friday**

-awaresome day today with clouds all over  we visited again Auditorium  today and after break we visted for English activities where we did competition bet6 class IT a and b then after activity senior 4 year  student  came which make us laugh  he did small talks and told experience   then we have HS rai sir class  and workshops were assigned so discussion  started over there  and sir explain to open pandoc
+awaresome day today with clouds all over  we visited again Auditorium  today and after break we visted for English activities where we did competition bet6 class IT a and b then after activity senior 4 year  student  came which make us laugh  he did small talks and told experience   then we have HS rai sir class  and workshops were assigned so discussion  started over there  and sir explain to open pandoc  it was performed by ishmeet

 *Saturday and Sunday  holiday*